 What is data recovery?

-Data loss causes
+Data loss cases

-Most common data loss causes are:
+Most common data loss causes include:

 How does recovery work?

-- Accidental deletion of a file or folder
+- Accidental deletion of files or folders

 - File system formatting